LochNessAnalytics/Iktomi/README.md

 ### Description:

-eBPF, Cron, Networkx, PyVis to trace PID, PPID, COMMANDS and produce a visualization of the Linux kernel (and beyond).

-(dont mind the unconventional OOP structure)
+eBPF, Cron, Networkx, PyVis to trace PID, PPID, COMMANDS and produce a visualization of the Linux kernel (and beyond) -- dont mind the unconventional OOP structure.
+If you don't want to download/clone anything to experience the visualizer, you can check it out at this [Google Site](https://sites.google.com/lochnessanalytics.org/kernelgraph/).
+It is all contained within an HTML page (PyVis is dope).

 ### [Iktomi](https://en.wikipedia.org/wiki/Iktomi)